 Bring on the tough stuff - there’s not just one right answer.

 - How is science portrayed in Frankenstein?
 Consider that this book was written in the midst of vast scientific advances and the advent of the Industrial Revolution.
+Are we living in a similar period today?
+What contemporary issues seem based on Frankenstein's-monster-type fears?
+(Try googling "Frankenfood" for some ideas.)

 Next Page: Photos